Stokes shift

-Stokes shift is the difference (in energy, wavenumber or frequency units) between positions of the band maxima of the absorption and emission spectra (fluorescence and Raman being two examples) of the same electronic transition.
+Stokes shift is the difference between positions (expressed in terms of energy, wavenumber or frequency) of the spectral band maxima of the absorption and emission spectra (fluorescence and Raman being two examples) of the same electronic transition.
 It is named after Irish physicist George Gabriel Stokes.

 For Stokes (left), the molecule is excited from a vibrational energy level (v=0) to a virtual state (j).
 The Stokes scattering shows that the emitted energy is less than the absorbed.
 The anti-Stokes (right) shows that emitted energy is more than the absorbed.

 When a system (be it a molecule or atom) absorbs a photon, it gains energy and enters an excited state.
 The system can relax by emitting a photon.
 The Stokes shift occurs when the energy of the emitted photon is lower than that of the absorbed photon, representing the difference in energy of the two photons.

 The Stokes shift is primarily the result of two phenomena: vibrational relaxation or dissipation and solvent reorganization.
 A fluorophore is a part of a molecule with a dipole moment that exhibits fluorescence.
 When a fluorophore enters an excited state, its dipole moment changes, but surrounding solvent molecules cannot adjust so quickly.
 Only after vibrational relaxation do their dipole moments realign.

 Stokes shifts can also be given in wavelength units, but this is less meaningful than energy, wavenumber or frequency units because it depends on the absorption wavelength.
 For instance, a 50 nm Stokes shift from absorption at 300 nm is larger in terms of energy than a 50 nm Stokes shift from absorption at 600 nm.